Vibecoding: Making Games with AI Tools

 The launcher does not affect MCP.

-In Claude Code, type /mcp to check connected tools.
+In Claude Code, type /mcp to check connected tools (other tools have their own command).
 You should see both:

 • EdenSpark — connected to the running editor